Mamie/Kdtree/README.md

 Summary
 -------
+This program implements 2d-tree data type to represent a set of points in the unit square, which speeds up the range search method compared with a brute force algorithm (shown in PointSET.java).

 PointSET
 --------
+Use a regular binary search tree to store the point and support only brute force range search method.
+The API is shown below:

        public class PointSET {
           public PointSET()                               // construct an empty set of points public boolean isEmpty()                        // is the set empty?